Eberhard Knobloch

 Eberhard Knobloch (born 6 November 1943) is a German historian of science and mathematics.

 Career

 Knobloch was born in Görlitz.
-From 1962 to 1967 he studied classics and mathematics at FU Berlin and Technische Universität Berlin, after which he passed his state examination as a high school teacher and even as a high school teacher in ancient languages at Goethe began high school in Berlin before 1970 as a research assistant in the history of science back to the TU Berlin was, where he in 1972 with a thesis on Leibniz's combinatorial in Scriba, Christoph received his doctorate.
+From 1962 to 1967 he studied classics and mathematics at FU Berlin and Technische Universität Berlin, after which he passed his state examination as a high school teacher.
+He taught ancient languages at Goethe-Gymnasium (Berlin-Wilmersdorf).
+Previous to 1970 he had been a research assistant in the history of science at TU Berlin.
+There he studied with Christoph Scriba, and with a thesis on Leibniz's combinators, Knobloch received his doctorate in 1972.